panzerdp/dmitripavlutin.com/content/posts/048-temporal-dead-zone/index.md

 }
 ```

-Move the class usage after the definition:
+To make it work, keep the class usage after its definition:

 ```javascript{8}
 class Car {